-Are you hoping to save money on prescription drugs and thinking about using an online pharmacy website?
+Are you hoping to save money on medicine order medicines and thinking about using an online pharmacy website?

-It’s no surprise: Americans spend more than $300 billion every year on prescription drugs.
-It makes sense to try and save money in any way possible, including navigating the myriad online vendors that guarantee to sell your drugs for a small amount of the costs you’re right now paying.
+It’s no surprise: Americans spend more than $300 billion every year on medicine order medicines.
+It makes sense to try and save money in any way possible, including navigating the myriad online vendors that guarantee to sell your medicines for a small amount of the costs you’re right now paying.
 However, with all the media buzz and online options, it tends to be difficult to know how to proceed - beginning with whom you can trust.

 The following are the top 10 things you should know before you start using an online pharmacy app or website:

 What is an online pharmacy and how does it works